Teenage Conceptions

 Introduction

-Teenage pregnancy refers to under-18 conceptions, including those leading to live births and terminations.
+Research evidence, particularly from longitudinal studies, shows that teenage pregnancy is associated with poorer outcomes for both young parents and their children.
 Teenage mothers are less likely to finish their education, are more likely to bring up their child alone and in poverty and have a higher risk of poor mental health than older mothers.
 Infant mortality rates for babies born to teenage mothers are around 60% higher than for babies born to older mothers.
-The children of teenage mothers have an increased risk of living in poverty and poor quality housing and are more likely to have accidents and behavioural problems.
-There is a growing recognition that socio-economic disadvantage can be both a cause and a consequence of teenage motherhood.
-Qualitative research in the UK points to poor material circumstances, unhappiness at home or at school, and low expectations for the future as factors associated with high teen pregnancy rates1.
+The children of teenage mothers have an increased risk of living in poverty and poor quality housing and are more likely to have accidents and behavioural problems1.

-More background information and advice on tackling teenage pregnancy is provided in Public Health England's joint paper with the Local Government Association (LGA) published January 2016 'Good progress but more to do - Teenage pregnancy and young parents'
+More background information and advice on tackling teenage pregnancy is provided in Public Health England's Teenage Pregnancy Prevention Framework (May 2018).

 Facts and Figure